Race Discrimination

 Employment Attorneys Assisting Traverse City and Grand Rapids Workers

 It is illegal for employers to discriminate against a job applicant or employee based on their race, national origin, or color.
 Both federal and state laws prohibit discrimination on this basis.
 Unfortunately, it still happens at times.
 Lawsuits may arise in connection with employees of African-American, Middle Eastern, Hispanic, or Asian heritage.
-At Neumann Law Group, Kelly Neumann is an experienced employment attorney who can offer legal representation to workers who believe that they have suffered from discrimination on the basis of race.
-Our Grand Rapids and Traverse City race discrimination lawyers can assist Michigan residents with holding their employers accountable for any misconduct.
+At Neumann Law Group, Kelly Neumann is an experienced Michigan-based employment law attorney who can offer legal representation to workers who believe that they have suffered from discrimination on the basis of race.
+Our Grand Rapids and Traverse City race discrimination lawyers can assist Michigan residents with holding their employers accountable for misconduct.

 Pursuing a Race Discrimination Claim

-In some potentially valid cases of race discrimination, the EEOC fails to find evidence of race discrimination and issues a Notice of Right to Sue, which provides a limited window of time within which to sue in federal court for race discrimination.
+In some potentially valid cases of race discrimination, the EEOC fails to find evidence of discrimination and instead issues a Notice of Right to Sue, which provides a limited window of time within which to sue in federal court for race discrimination.
 You should not assume that you do not have a case just because the EEOC did not find the evidence that it needed to pursue your claim.
 Our race discrimination attorneys can help Traverse City and Grand Rapids workers understand their legal options.

 In some ways, the Michigan Elliot Larsen Civil Rights Act (ELCRA) is more expansive when it comes to protection from race discrimination.
 Unlike Title VII, which applies to employers with 15 or more employees, ELCRA applies to employers of all sizes.
 It is illegal under ELCRA for your employer to hire you, refuse to hire you, terminate you, or discriminate against you with regard to any of the terms or conditions of your employment due to your race or color.
 Your employer is not supposed to use race as the basis for whether you are admitted to any program or apprenticeship that is part of your employment.
 It also should not segregate or classify employees such that they would be deprived of any employment opportunities due to their race or color.